goafabric/spring-boot-example-service/README.md

 - under <yourip>/welcome you get a nice welcome page (for microk8s just localhost)
 - To delete everything "stack prune" in the uppermost folder

+#Dashboard Access on MicroK8s
+- To access the Dashboard on MicroK8S you need a token: https://microk8s.io/docs/addon-dashboard

 # Kubernetes and Docker
 - See Readme inside src/deploy sub folder